Azure/ALZ-Bicep/docs/wiki/Contributing.md

   - Default values should also be documented in the appropriate location
 - Tab indents should be set to `2` for all Bicep files
 - Double line-breaks should exist between each element type section
-- Each bicep file must contain the below multi-line comment at the very top of the file, with its details filled out:

 ```bicep
 targetScope = ...

 etc...